Mindful-AI-Assistants/Humanistic-AI-DataScience-PucSP-SoftSkills/README.md

 >
 > *“Technical skills account for about 15% of why someone gets, keeps, and advances in a job.
 The other 85% are soft skills.”*
 >
->  “Soft skills are the invisible engine of career growth.”* – Travis Bradberry
+>  *“Soft skills are the invisible engine of career growth.”* – Travis Bradberry
+>
+>  *“In today's accelerated technology environment, continuous learning and adaptability are as important as technical prowess.”*
 >
 >
 >
 >